 Windows 10 is the fastest and easiest-to-use version of Windows yet.
-Designed for use on both computers and tablets, Windows 10 is also optimized for laptops with touchscreens.
+Designed for use on both computers and tablets, and optimized for laptops with touchscreens are also optimized.

 Have you upgraded to Windows 10 yet?
 If you have, is it up-to-date?

 If you don’t upgrade soon, you’ll need more than simple Windows 10 PC repair if the WannaCry virus attacks your computer.
-Fortunately, Microsoft has security patches to stop the virus.
+Fortunately, Microsoft has security patches to stop the infection.

 If you are not ready to upgrade to Windows 10 yet, you still need to patch your computer to make it secure from the WannaCry vulnerability.